UGA Campus Transit

 The University of Georgia Campus Transit system operates on the campus and vicinity of the university.
-Campus Transit has an average daily ridership of 39,765.
 The system also runs two shuttles on football home game days.
+As of 2024, Campus Transit has an annual ridership of 2,979,387, second only to MARTA among transit systems in Georgia.

 All fixed routes are fare-free and open to anyone including students, faculty, staff, and visitors.
 The service is funded primarily by a transportation fee paid by students each semester.
 Unlike the transit systems found in many college towns, Campus Transit is separate from the Athens Transit system serving Athens-Clarke County.
+Operations began in September 1966.